 This article pertains to courses taught by a local teacher as part of a collaborative partnership.

-Advanced Placement courses taught as part of a collaborative partnership will differ slightly from those being taught traditionally with Michigan Virtual teachers.
+Advanced Placement courses taught as part of a collaborative partnership may differ slightly from those being taught traditionally with Michigan Virtual instructors.

-For AP courses being taught by a local teacher through a collaborative partnership, due dates have been removed from the courses.
-This is done to give the local teacher the power to apply their own due dates that work more closely with their own school’s local calendar and deadlines.
+For AP courses being taught by a local teacher through a collaborative partnership: The same due dates will be built into courses and collaborative instructors may choose to use, modify, delete, or ignore these due dates as well as Michigan Virtual AP Policy.
+While collaborative instructors of AP courses are encouraged to follow Michigan Virtual AP Policy, any local policies and expectations put in place by the local teacher will trump Michigan Virtual policy.
 Like AP courses taught by Michigan Virtual teachers, AP courses taught by a collaborative instructor will also not have pacing guides in the SLP.
 For courses of this type, a pacing guide is placed in the course for instructors to use at their discretion.
 Instructors may use the provided pacing guide as-is and share with students, copy and make edits before sharing, or choose an alternate method of communicating pacing.
-Lastly, while collaborative instructors of AP courses are encouraged to follow Michigan Virtual AP Policy and apply penalties to late submitted work, any local policies and expectations put in place by the local teacher will trump Michigan Virtual policy.